sijiezhu/NXP-Platoon-Control-Algorithm-Evaluation-Platform/README.md

 ### Running the demo
-The project directory includes a folder containing the source code and a Makefile realizing test automation.
+The project directory includes a folder ("llc-platooning-app") containing the source code and a Makefile realizing test automation.

 1. The test automation can be simply started by
 ```